 1 | class ENGINE_API USkinnedMeshComponent : public UMeshComponent |

-move with the pose of the NewMasterBoneComponent
+will move according to the pose of NewMasterBoneComponent

 .